hemanta212/blogger-cli/docs/installation.md

 ```

 #### Why?
 The custom installer provides a isolated installation for blogger-cli.
-It is very desirable since blogger-cli relies on nbconvert / jupyter-core that have many dependencies and are likely to cause you some trouble.
+It is sensible since blogger-cli relies on nbconvert / jupyter-core that have many dependencies and are likely to cause you some trouble.
-Even if you install it in virutalenv yourself you need ot constantly activate it in order to use it.
+Even if you install it in a virutal environment yourself you need ot constantly activate it in order to use the command.
 This installer does exactly that and in addition puts blogger command in the system's path.

 ### With pip
 ```